Common Garage Door Problems We Solve

 A garage door that won’t open or close, or is stuck halfway, is one of the most common reasons people call for residential garage door repair in Minneapolis.
 If you are having this problem, you should call for garage door repair right away, as this can be a serious safety and security issue.

 If your door is stuck open or half-open, it can be a safety issue because the door could drop unexpectedly with someone or something underneath it.
 If your door is stuck closed, it blocks off one method of getting out of your house in case of an emergency.
 A door stuck open or half open is also a security issue for the opposite reason, in that it allows potentially unwanted intruders a point of access to your house.
 The sooner you can get this issue resolved, the better.

 The most common cause of a stuck door like this is one or two broken torsion or extension springs.
-Fortunately, this is an easy garage door repair.
-Minneapolis residents should call idc-Automatic, and we’ll be at your home as soon as possible with replacement springs.
+Fortunately, this is a common garage door repair we can handle.
+Twin City area Residents should call idc-Automatic, and we’ll be at your home as soon as possible with replacement springs.

 3. Garage Door Misaligned or Unbalanced

 If your door comes down too quickly, goes up too quickly or appears off-kilter, you may have an alignment or balance problem.
 When you lift your garage door halfway with the opener disengaged and then release it, it should hang just about where you let go of it.
 If it drops to the floor or flies up into the roof, you need to adjust the balance.
 You do this by altering the tension of the torsion springs.
 For safety’s sake, it is best to let the garage door repair professionals at idc-Automatic make these adjustments for you.